About the author

 Library index

 Douglas A. Kerr is a retired telecommunication engineer.
-He has over 65 years experience (professional and avocational) in the field of telecommunication systems and equipment.
+He has over 75 years experience (professional and avocational) in the field of telecommunication systems and equipment.

 Doug received the Bachelor of Science degree in Electrical Engineering (Telecommunication Specialization), from Case Institute of Technology in Cleveland, Ohio (now the Case School of Engineering of Western Reserve University), cum laude, in 1957.
+While there, he continued his intensive study of telephone technology (mostly overlooked in the formal curriculum) through study of Bell Telephone System technical periodicals (and those from other parts of the telephone world) in the library of the Case Electrical Engineering Department.

 From 1973 through 1977, Doug was president of DeVry Institute of Technology at Dallas, an accredited baccalaureate-level engineering technology college (now part of DeVry University).